 Fenix 7 was announced at the start of 2022 and made available for purchase towards the end of January.
 In the summer of 2023 we saw the Pro version.
 But what about the earlier iterations in the series?

 - Garmin Fenix 7 (January 2022)

-This shows that there has been a bit of a gap between generation six and seven.
+This shows that there has been a bit of a gap between generations six and seven.
 But the circumstances were not normal.
-The coronavirus situation in recent years, coupled with chip-shortages and energy crisis in certain Asian countries have not made things easy for wearable manufacturers.
+The coronavirus situation in recent years, coupled with chip-shortages and an energy crisis in certain Asian countries, have not made things easy for wearable manufacturers.
 We actually think the Fenix 7 was scheduled to be released in 2021 but was delayed due to the situation.